SarahBeecroft/ables/faq.md

 ## How much resource will my jobs on Gadi consume?

 The cost of running jobs on GADI is measured by service units (SU).
-The number of USs used by a job can vary based on two main factors:
+The number of SUs used by a job can vary based on two main factors:
 1. The amount of walltime used by the job.
 2. The resources reserved for the job.

-More details on job debiting can be found [here](https://opus.nci.org.au/display/Help/2.+Compute+Grant+and+Job+Debiting)
+More details on job debiting can be found **[here](https://opus.nci.org.au/display/Help/2.+Compute+Grant+and+Job+Debiting)**

 ## What happens to service units (SUs) that aren’t consumed in a given quarter?